TomSoderling/TomSoderling.github.io/_posts/2018-04-09-Disable-iOS-simulator-connections-popup.md

 Thankfully, you can use this handy little bash script to help silence this popup and deploy without interruption to the simulator.
 Sometimes, it's the little things that make a big difference.

-## Uh...
-What Does This Script Do?
+## So What Does This Script Do, Exactly?

 Yes, before downloading and running a bash script on your personal machine, you should probably know what it's doing.
-Especially since this script needs your password to execute the commands needed.
+Especially since this one needs your password to execute the commands needed.
+Fear not, everything is on the up and up.